sukhbinder/winlog/README.md

 # WinLog

-A simple Python script to log the active Windows title to a desktop log file.
+A tiny app to log the active Windows title to a desktop log file.

 ## Features